 Good Relations Grants Scheme

-On Monday 18 March 2019, Mid and East Antrim Borough Council will open the Good Relations Grants Scheme for the 2019-2020 financial year.
+On Monday 16 March 2020 (subject to funding), Council will open the Good Relations Grants Scheme for the 2020-2021 financial year.

-This scheme is aimed at projects taking place between 1 April 2019 and 31 March 2020 and will operate on a rolling basis (subject to available budget) until the closing date of Friday 31 January 2020.
+This scheme is aimed at projects taking place between 1 April 2020 and 31 March 2021 and will operate on a rolling basis (subject to available budget).
 Should the scheme go over-subscribed, Council may reduce the amount offered on a pro-rata basis.